skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     To address this problem area, we created and launched a minimum viable product (MVP) for gathering gear-fitment feedback from aircrew, targeted initially at female pilots.
     We designed the application to be fast, simple, and psychologically safe for aircrew to use.
-To help accomplish that, we created an experience where aircrew don't have to think about what type of gear they're looking to provide feedback on.
+To help accomplish that, we created an experience where aircrew don’t have to think about what type of gear they’re looking to provide feedback on.
 This involved integrating with a third-party asset management system to pull in data about which gear is assigned to them.
 We also provided an option for users to submit feedback anonymously to avoid potential feelings of embarrassment.
-As part of the rollout, we launched a marketing and communications campaign to help overcome cultural and behavioral barriers to using the application — for example, "sitting in your pee isn't a rite of passage."
+As part of the rollout, we launched a marketing and communications campaign to help overcome cultural and behavioral barriers to using the application — for example, "sitting in your pee isn’t a rite of passage."
 As a result of these efforts, a growing population of aircrew have started to use the application.
 And for the first time, HSD is able to collect and access quality data on gear issues from a central location, enabling them to better coordinate and communicate response actions.